krishaapatel99/krishaapatel99/README.md

 - 👯 I’m looking to collaborate on **Data Engineering, Data Science, Machine Learning, Cloud Technology!**
 - 💬 Ask me about **How companies are using Data as Oil for Big Data solutions.**
 - 📫 How to reach me: **[Personal](mailto:krishaapatel99@gmail.com) | [Academic](mailto:kpatel51@syr.edu)**
 - 🔭 Little bit about myself.
 I will be graduating in May 2024 with Masters in Computer Science from Syracuse University.
 I have total accumulated work experience of about 1 yr.
-I have worked as Data Engineer Intern in STEM-Away during Summer 2023.
+I have worked as Software Data Engineer Intern in STEM-Away during Summer 2023.
 I was working on Python, AWS (S3, Lambda, API Gateway), Selenium, Tableau etc to help Data Science and Data Analyst teams.
-I have also worked as Software Data Engineer in Uniqtech Solutions from Jan-Jun 2022 where I was working with C#, SQL, JavaScript, ASP .Net Core to develop Travel Websites for Europian Client.
+I have also worked as Software Engineer in Uniqtech Solutions from Jan 2022 to Jun 2022 where I was working with C#, SQL, JavaScript, ASP.Net Core to develop Travel Websites for Europian Client.
 - 😄 Pronouns: **Krish-nuh puh-TEL**
 - ⚡ Fun fact: **I love cooking**